google/WebFundamentals/src/content/en/fundamentals/accessibility/semantics-aria/hiding-and-updating-content.md

    server error and your changes are not saved; please refresh the page", or updates to an input field as a direct result of a user action, such as buttons on a stepper widget.
- - `aria-live="off"` tells assistive technology to temporarly suspend `aria-live` interruptions.
+ - `aria-live="off"` tells assistive technology to temporarily suspend `aria-live` interruptions.

 There are some tricks to making sure your live regions work correctly.